bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

   alt="." />
 </p>

-We&apos;ve got our send data function almost finished here, we just need to finish it up a little bit.
+<p>We&apos;ve got our send data function almost finished here, we just need to
+finish it up a little bit.
 All we need here is to set the message right.
 What we&apos;re looking for is for this data.result to be the value of success rather than fail.
 I&apos;m just going to put an if statement in